 The author of both cease-and-desist letters is the Hoecker lawyer Lucas Brost, who routinely puts “It’s OK to threaten journalists!” into practice.
 In October 2015, Brost warned me in a letter never to write anything negative about Hoecker client, the former cancer researcher Tina Wenz.
 A year ago, Brost issued an Order to Delete an article about the neuroscience professor Katrin Amunts, who is also scientific director of the Human Brain Project.

 One important point is: van Deursen is US citizens and residents.
-They [used here as gender-neutral term and not indication that there ever was another party suing me] have exactly zero connection to Germany and should not be able to claim any interest or damage here.
-They certainly should never succeed in court and prevent their colleagues from talking to talk to press about their behaviour or their research.
+He has exactly zero connection to Germany and should not be able to claim any interest or damage here.
+They certainly should never succeed in court and prevent their colleagues from talking to talk to press about his behaviour or his research.

 All these quotes which Hoecker Lawyers declare as libellous were provided by sources whose identity is known to me and has been verified.
 One source has now even published her own guest post on my site, signed: Robin Ricke.
 She also spoke to Post Bulletin, who also independently verified other sources among van Deursen’s past and present lab members.
 The newspaper also received a statement from the Mayo Clinic, which contains this telling part: